aduerig/shumi-chess/README.md

   for half hour game: -d7 -t1000
   for long game     : -d8 -t2000

+  or you can use "-wd", "-wt", "bd", or "bt", to said the t and d arguments for one side only.

 ## Keystrokes active in app
-  esc  - exit app
+  esc  - Exit app
-  1    - sets "randomize" next move.
-Usefull to play different games.
+  1    - Sets "randomize" next move.
+Useful to play different games.
+But careful, it will play a lot worse if   you use this too much

 ## change log
   * Abandoned 10/11/2025